dboyd42/tryhackme/pathways/SOC Level 1/01 - Cyber Defence Frameworks/01 - Junior Security Analyst Intro.md

   * Data Extractions
 * OSINT

-**Today's Task**: Look for generated alerts from the tickets:exclamation:
+**Today's Task**: Look for generated alerts from the tickets :exclamation:

 1. *Inspect the alerts in your SIEM dashboard.*
 2. *Find the malicious IP address from the alerts.*